dealingwith/values/values.md

 -- Cory Doctorow

+An abundance mentality is necessary to combat zero-sum thinking, which separates and inhibits cooperation.

-### Gratitude and Generosity
+#### Gratitude and Generosity

 Out of this abundance comes both gratitude and generosity.

+#### Assuming Best Intentions

+Most humans are not malicious actors.
+Words and deeds that I perceive as threatening are often at worst not intended to be, and typically not even directed towards me in the first place.
+If I assume the best intentions of others, it protects me from my own manufactured slights and the resulting resentments and unhappiness.

 ### Grit

-> Grit...is a positive, non-cognitive trait based on an individual's passion for a particular long-term goal or endstate, coupled with a powerful motivation to achieve their respective objective.
+> Grit...is a positive, non-cognitive trait based on an individual's passion for a particular long-term goal or end-state, coupled with a powerful motivation to achieve their respective objective.
 This perseverance of effort promotes the overcoming of obstacles or challenges that lie within a gritty individual’s path to accomplishment and serves as a driving force in achievement realization.
 Commonly associated concepts within the field of psychology include "perseverance", "hardiness", "resilience", "ambition", "need for achievement" and "conscientiousness".

 -- [Wikipedia](http://en.wikipedia.org/wiki/Grit_%28personality_trait%29)

-### The Immutability and Amorality of Suffering

-I have suffered the loss of a child, something not uncommon but a loss I grieved with particular affect.
-While I hope to never experience that kind of personal tremor again, I live with the understanding that suffering visits all, regardless of their nature, behavior, thoughts or beliefs.

 ### Honesty and Faithfulness in Relationships